miso-lims/miso-lims/readme.md

     cd sqlstore && mvn -P external compile flyway:migrate

 The database schema many need to be upgraded in future version.
-This commany will apply the necessary changes to update an existing database.
+This command will apply the necessary changes to update an existing database.

 3.2 ) Setting up the MISO web application